flavio-fernandes/trelliswifi/README.md

 Once trelliswifi is able to establish a connection with the configured MQTT server, there are all sorts of fun you can have with it.
 The device will publish into 5 different MQTT topics to provide updates on its current state.
-First, it may be better to explain how to get them and then we can dive into each one of these topics.
+First, it may be better to explain how to get them, and then we can dive into each one of these topics.

 #### Install MQTT client so you can interact with trelliswifi

 Any MQTT client will work.
 The one I use quite often and really like is called Mosquitto.
 More info at [mosquitto.org/download/](https://mosquitto.org/download/).
-Here is a cheat sheet set of commands for easily getting it in your computer:
+Here is a cheat sheet set of commands for easily getting it on your computer:

 ```bash
 $ # If you are using Debian / Ubuntu / Raspberry-Pi: